 As research and developments in the applications of ultrasonics in the USSR had mainly been geared to the deployment in industry and the military, the invasive, and for that matter, therapeutic use of ultrasonic energy was always high on the agenda.
 The early 1950s marked the beginning of the development of acoustic imaging which involved high energy ultrasonic research and the study of acoustic focusing systems and methods of the conversion of acoustic images.
 Theoretical and experimental studies of focusing systems provided the basis for the development of the theory of acoustic imaging and methods for the concentration of ultrasonic energy.
 The Acoustics Institute of the Academy of Sciences of the USSR was inaugurated in 1954, and the first head of its Ultrasonic Department was Professor Lazar Rosenberg.
 Much of its development in the late 1950s and early '60s were on high energy ultrasonic applications such as cleaning methods; the studies of ultrasonic cutting resulted in the design of a high-efficiency ultrasonic machine; ultrasonic atomization of fluids, low-temperature drying with and ultrasonic degassing.

 N. D. Selesneva at the Research center of Obstetrics and Gynaecology of the Russian Academy of Medical Sciences wrote the first papers in the use of ultrasonic diagnosis in Obstetrics and Gynecology in the USSR.
 Reports on diagnostic ultrasonic applications in internal medicine had already appeared in the Russian literature in 1960 (Gurevich N A and Sobakin M A).
 Selesneva was invited to the International Symposium held at the Royal College of Surgeons in London in December, 1962.
 Hostile foggy weather prevented the travel and a summary of the paper "Ultrasound Diagnosis in Gynaecology" was read by the chaiman (see below).
 Selesneva became Professor and head of the operative gynaecology unit of the Centre for Obstetrics, Gynaecology and Perinatology of the Russian Academy of Medical Sciences (formerly named All-Union Research Centre for Maternal and Infant Care).
 The center was connected to the Clinic of Obstetrics and Gynaecology of the Moscow University.
 R. A. Khentov, I. A. Skorunskii, R. A. Khlestova, V N Demidov and M Faluch soon followed up with more papers in the field of Obstetrics and Gynecology using A-mode and later on B-mode ultrasound equipment made in the USSR; and establishing ultrasonography as an important diagnostic tool in Obstetrics and Gynecology in the country.
-A Medline search showed some 160 papers on ultrasonography published in the former USSR betwenn 1966 and 1974, which is a good number compared with other pioneering countries (cf. Germany, where around 300 papers were published in the same period).
+A medline search showed some 160 papers on ultrasonography published in the former USSR betwenn 1966 and 1974, which is a good number compared with other pioneering countries (cf. Germany, where around 300 papers were published in the same period).

 The following are two papers from the Soviet Union in 1962 and 1966.
 Both these papers allow the reader to take a glimpse into the development of ultrasonography at that time in the Soviet Union.
 Over ninety-nine percent of papers from the Soviet Union are in Russian and only very few, like the ones below, have a translation in English.
 Apparently only A-mode ultrasound equipment was available at that time in Obstetrics and Gynecology.
-A further paper in 1973 (not excerpted here) depicted the use of B-mode equipment, which apparently only became available for use in Obstetrics and Gynecology in the late 1960s.
+A further paper in 1973 (not excerpted here) depicted the use of B-mode equipment, which apparently only became available for use in Obstetrics and Gynecology in the early 1970s.

 Ther first excerpted here is a summary of a paper "Ultrasound Diagnosis in Gynaecology" (Short Summary) by N. D. Selesneva from "Ultrasound as a Diagnostic and Surgical tool" - based on the International Symposium held at the Royal College of Surgeons, London on 5th and 6th December, 1962.
 The paper was presented in absentia as a summary read by the Chairman.